 I found many sites instructing people on how to clean golf clubs recommend using a bucket of soapy water to clean their clubs.
 And that’s fine.
 But soapy water is not as awesome as what I am about to show you!

-Because clubs are made from metal, I knew I had to try one of my favorite cleaning products on it – Bar Keepers Friend.
 Bar Keepers Friend is awesome at cleaning stainless steel, copper, brass, glass, fiberglass, chrome, and more and effectively removes things like rust, mineral deposits, soap scum, tarnish, oxidation, and more.
 This cleaner has been around since 1882 so you know it’s legit!

 How to Clean Golf Clubs

 Using Bar Keepers Friend for cleaning golf clubs is also super easy and quick!
-If you’d like to see the quick one minute video, you can check that out here, otherwise, continue on for the full instructions and pictures:
+If you’d like to see the quick one minute Youtube video, you can check that out here, otherwise, continue on for the full instructions and pictures:

 Materials Needed to Clean Golf Clubs